-To gain access to the Bulb Dig visitors must purchase a Great Big Bulb Dig bag from the Floriade Shop or the CRVC shop on site at Floriade during the event.
+To gain access to the Bulb Dig visitors must purchase a Great Big Bulb Dig bag from the Floriade Shop or the Information Tent on site at Floriade during the event, or at the gate on the day of the Great Big Bulb dig.
 The bag is your ticket to Bulb Dig, and only people carrying a Bulb Dig bag will be allowed to enter.
 The bags will cost $15, and not only do Bulb Dig attendees have the chance to recreate a mini Floriade at home next spring, they will also be supporting local charities.

 All profits from the sale of the bags will go to the charities nominated by our presenting partner Synergy Group, SEE-Change and Raw Potential.

 Only 5000 specially produced and branded Synergy Bulb Dig bags will be sold during the event, so get in quickly!
 If you’re really keen to have your own Floriade at home next year, you can purchase as many Bulb Dig bags as you like!
 Just remember, you must have a bag to gain entry to Bulb Dig, and only Bulb Dig bags can be used to collect bulbs.

 Also please be considerate of other Bulb Dig participants, there are over half a million bulbs in the park so there’s plenty to go around!